-Distance: Approx. 1hr drive
+Approx. 1hr drive

-Activities: Exploring DAY 8: CLIMB UP SURAMA MOUNTAIN Rise before dawn for a walk across the savannah and then climb up Surama Mountain for incredible views across the village and savannah to the Pakaraima Mountains.
+Activities: Exploring DAY 8, Sat : CLIMB UP SURAMA MOUNTAIN Rise before dawn for a walk across the savannah and then climb up Surama Mountain for incredible views across the village and savannah to the Pakaraima Mountains.
 This is not a technical climb but can be arduous, especially after rain, and not for everyone.
 Your guides will happily offer alternative activities if you prefer not to do this climb.
-Return to village for lunch and then take a three mile walk across the savannah and through the rainforest to the Burro Burro River.
-Your guides will then paddle you on the Burro Burro River for opportunities to observe Giant River Otters, Tapir, Tira, Spider Monkeys and many more species.
-Return to village for sunset.

-DAY 9: ROCK VIEW LODGE Enjoy dawn breaking across the rainforest.
-You can choose from a forest walk to look for wildlife and birds or relax around the lodge before breakfast and departure.
 Transfer by from Surama to Rock View Lodge at Annai.
 Rock View Lodge is located where the savannah meets the forestcovered foothills of the Pakaraima Mountains.
 With its tropical gardens and flowering trees, the lodge resembles an oasis in the savannah, and attracts many species of birds, particularly nectar feeders and frugivores.
 Nearby patches of light forest are home to certain ant birds and flycatchers, and of course the grasslands support an avifauna of their own.
 Eight comfortable rooms have ensuites and feature a patio and hammock for relaxing.
 Meals are served in the dining room under the mango trees and most of the produce is grown on the property.
 The pool has a lovely setting in the gardens and is welcome respite on a hot day.
-You can see how cashews are roasted and see how local handicrafts are made and maybe even try your hand at them yourself.
+If in season, you can see how cashews are roasted and see how local handicrafts are made and maybe even try your hand at them yourself.
 The labour-intensive method of cracking open the roasted nuts along with the self-ignition of the nuts as the acid content burns off are a spectacular sight.
 You can then taste the freshly roasted nuts.